 - Class F Felonies: Up to 5 years

 As you can see, Class A felonies are the most serious crimes in South Carolina’s classification system.
 Class A felonies primarily include serious violent offenses such as voluntary manslaughter, attempted murder, first-degree criminal sexual conduct, and carjacking resulting in great bodily injury.
-On the other end of the spectrum, Class F felonies are the “least serious” classification, although a conviction still carries life-altering consequences.
+Class F felonies are the “least serious” classification on the other end of the spectrum, although a conviction still carries life-altering consequences.
 Examples of Class F felonies in South Carolina include involuntary manslaughter, abuse or neglect of a vulnerable adult, malicious injury to animals, and malicious injury to personal property valued at $2,000 to $10,000.

 Prison Sentences for “Exempt” Felonies in South Carolina